-APRSLink provides a link between the Automatic Packet Reporting System (APRS) and the Winlink global radio email system.
+APRSLink is a CMS-Hosted gateway providing a link between the Automatic Packet Reporting System (APRS) and the Winlink global radio email system.
 APRSLink monitors all APRS traffic gated to the internet, worldwide, and watches for special commands that allow APRS users to:

 - read short email messages sent to their [email protected] account (only the base callsign, no SSID)